 As well as a high prevalence of gas as a residential fuel, there are a number of large commercial and business users of gas on the Wellington network.
-DETA is currently surveying large gas users in Wellington to assist in the planning of the transition to alternative energy sources like electricity.
-The initial survey suggests these businesses may have 100 MW of gas load that could transition to up to 60 MW of additional electricity use.
+DETA has surveyed large gas users in Wellington to assist in the planning of the transition to alternative energy sources like electricity.
+The responses to the survey suggest these businesses may have 90 MW of gas load that could transition to up to 40 MW of additional electricity use.